ultraq/gradle-support/README.md

 #### `createGroovyLibraryProject`

-Extends `createGroovyProject` to also apply the `groovy-library` plugin.
-Also comes with `asGroovyLibraryProject` to continue configuring an existing one.
+Extends `createGroovyProject` to also apply the `java-library` plugin.
+Also comes with `asGroovyLibraryProject` to continue configuring any existing Groovy project as a library one.

 #### `createGroovyApplicationProject(Action<? extends JavaApplication> configure)`

 Extends `createGroovyProject` to also apply the `application` plugin.
-Also comes with `asGroovyApplicationProject` to continue configuring an existing one.
+Also comes with `asGroovyApplicationProject` to continue configuring any existing Groovy project as an application one.

 #### `createGroovyGradlePluginProject`

 Extends `createGroovyProject` to also apply the `groovy-gradle-plugin` plugin.
-Also comes with `asGroovyGradlePluginProject` to continue configuring an existing one.

  - `useGradlePluginPortal`
    Adds the Gradle Plugin Portal repository to the project.